ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

   store[S.id].push(tokens)
 ~~~

-In the diagram above, the client knows the VOPRF group configuration
+In the diagram above, the client MUST know the supported server
-supported by the server when it retrieves in the first step.
-It uses
+configuration before it interacts with the Privacy Pass API.
+The client
-this information to correctly perform group operations before sending
+input `store` is used for appending redemption tokens that are linked to
-the first message.
+the server id `S.id`.

 ## Redemption phase